Vaibhav994/Gensyn/README.md

 * go to this path by opening folders `Ubuntu -> home -> your ubuntu folder (username that you created with) -> .ssh -> file named by your username that you changed above while creating ssh key, copy that file onto desktop (not the pub file)`

 ### **Connect to VPS**
-* Open Mobxterm -> session from menu -> SSH -> Input you VPS IP address
+* Open Mobaxterm -> session from menu -> SSH -> Input you VPS IP address
 ![image](https://github.com/user-attachments/assets/7a8b4df3-7c66-458e-badf-22443cdc2dcc)

 * Tick the specify username box and write `root`